gyulanemeth/introduction-to-javascript/lesson12/README.md

 ## Task0 - 0 points

 Disclamer: in this exercise, you are only allowed to use `var`s and you are not allowed to use `let` and `const`.
-Also, you mustn't use the `with` keyword and you must not replace the functions in the array.
-(If I put a breakpoint to my console.log, the debugger has to stop there 10 times.)
+Also, you mustn't use the `with` keyword and you mustn't write any console.logs in your code.

 If you are not able to accomplish this task, then you are failed on this exam.

 You can use Node.js to test your program.